20steps/autotables-bundle/README.md

 The needed assets of the bundle are included with the Twig function *ts_dataTable_assets*.
 This will include the needed stylesheet and javascript files.
 If you want to exclude all javascript files you can use the option ```{'javascript': false}``` the same applies to the stylesheets: ```{'stylesheet': false}```.
-By using this you cann call the function twice, once for the javascript includes and once for the stylesheet includes.
+By using this you can call the function twice, once for the javascript includes and once for the stylesheet includes.

 By default all needed javascript libraries are loaded excepting the jquery library.
 This behaviour can be configured by the following options: *includeJquery, includeJqueryUi, includeJqueryEditable, includeJqueryDataTables* and *includeJqueryValidate*

 Now it's time to render the JavaScript code for your entity's table.
 This is done by the Twig function *ts_dataTable_js*.
 The call has to include the list of entities to be rendered in the option *entities* and the id of the table configuration given by the option *tableId*.
-The configured [DataTables](https://datatables.net/) may be extended here with the option *dtOptions*.
+The [DataTables](https://datatables.net/) configuration may be extended here with the option *dtOptions*.

 Furthermore the *transScope* may be overwritten here and the routes for the CRUD controller actions with the options *updateRoute, deleteRoute* and *addRoute*.